 See George Barna, Hypocrisy is Keeping People from the Church

-See The Psychological Effects of Divorce on Children and Religious Parent’s Divorce May Cause Children to Leave the Church).
+See 13 Saddening Children of Divorce Statistics for 2022 and Key Statistics about Kids from Divorced Families and Statistics: Children and Divorce and Religious Parent’s Divorce May Cause Children to Leave the Church.

 Permission to distribute: Please feel free to download, print, or electronically share this message in its entirety for non-commercial purposes with as many people as you like.